 Community Engaged Learning (CEL, formerly Service Learning)

 As of Fall 2019 the Service Learning (SL) graduation requirement and designation is changing to Community Engaged Learning (CEL).
 Faculty developing proposals for CEL-designated courses should now build the course and syllabus around the new CEL learning outcomes and dimensions, posted below.
-While the CEL Committee is being established, the College Curriculum Committee will review CEL courses.
+Proposals for CEL designation, as well as the overall process of transitioning from the SL to the CEL graduation requirement, will be overseen by the Community Engaged Learning Committee (see below).

 The transition from the SL to the CEL designation will take place over a three year period ending in Spring 2022.
 During the transition, both SL and CEL classes will be counted as fulfilling the graduation requirement.
 All SL courses must be revised and resubmitted for the CEL designation within the transition period.
 SL courses that have not received CEL designation by February 2022 will be ineligible for CEL credit, and their SL designation will be removed, effective Fall 2022.